Sparta: Economy

 Full citizen Spartiates were barred by law from trade or manufacture, which consequently rested in the hands of the Perioikoi.
 This lucrative monopoly, in a fertile territory with a good harbors, ensured the loyalty of the perioikoi.
 Despite the prohibition on menial labor or trade, there is evidence of Spartan sculptors, and Spartans were certainly poets, magistrates, ambassadors, and governors as well as soldiers.

 Allegedly, Spartans were prohibited from possessing gold and silver coins, and according to legend Spartan currency consisted of iron bars to discourage hoarding.
-It was not until the 260s or 250s BC that Sparta began to mint its own coins.
 Though the conspicuous display of wealth appears to have been discouraged, this did not preclude the production of very fine decorated bronze, ivory and wooden works of art as well as exquisite jewellery, attested in archaeology.

 Allegedly as part of the Lycurgan Reforms in the mid-8th century BC, a massive land reform had divided property into 9,000 equal portions.
 Each citizen received one estate, a kleros, which was expected to provide his living.
 The land was worked by helots who retained half the yield.
 From the other half, the Spartiate was expected to pay his mess (syssitia) fees, and the agoge fees for his children.
 However, nothing is known of matters of wealth such as how land was bought, sold, and inherited, or whether daughters received dowries.
 However, from early on there were marked differences of wealth within the state, and these became more serious after the law of Epitadeus some time after the Peloponnesian War, which removed the legal prohibition on the gift or bequest of land.
 By the mid-5th century, land had become concentrated in the hands of a tiny elite, and the notion that all Spartan citizens were equals had become an empty pretence.
 By Aristotle's day (384–322 BC) citizenship had been reduced from 9,000 to less than 1,000, then further decreased to 700 at the accession of Agis IV in 244 BC.
 Attempts were made to remedy this by imposing legal penalties upon bachelors, but this could not reverse the trend.